Mohammedshezil/PRODIGY-CS-04/README.md

 ## 🔍 Overview
 ### About the Project
-**KeyMon** is an interactive, console-based keylogger designed for cybersecurity education and system monitoring.
+**KeyTrack** is an interactive, console-based keylogger designed for cybersecurity education and system monitoring.
 Built with Python and the `pynput` library, it features a bold, professional terminal interface that allows users to configure logging paths and control the monitoring process in real-time.
 This project demonstrates low-level input hooking and file I/O operations while emphasizing ethical usage.

 ---